raganwald-deprecated/homoiconic/2008-12-09/nuno_job_on_rewrite.md

 ---

-NEW!
 [Kestrels, Quirky Birds, and Hopeless Egocentricity](http://leanpub.com/combinators), all of my writing about combinators, collected into one convenient and inexpensive e-book!

 Follow [me](http://reginald.braythwayt.com) on [Twitter](http://twitter.com/raganwald).
 I work with [Unspace Interactive](http://unspace.ca), and I like it.